Hardware

 USB 3

-The most recent USB connector.
+Also called SuperSpeed USB.
 It physically fits in the earlier USB A — the blue indicates that data speed/protocols are different.

 cable